numbers in sign language uk

 Higher numbers such as 100 are signed differently depending on the region in the UK.
 The southern UK variation is signed under the chin whilst silently mouthing the word ‘one hundred’.

-Why do we mouth English words with signs?
+Why do we mouth words with signs?

 Sign language like all languages, borrows from languages too.
-BSL uses English mouth patterns to clarify signs that look the same but mean something different when a different mouth pattern is used.
+Some BSL signs use English mouth patterns to clarify signs that look the same but mean something different when a different mouth pattern is used.
 Dot Sign Language provides a great explanation about the use of mouth patterns and gives the example of the signs ‘number and ‘date’ – they both use the same sign but have different mouth patterns.

-Everyday numbers in BSL
+Every day numbers in BSL